Verifying Sampling Algorithms via Distributional Invariants: Introduction

-As desired, the sequence converges to the uniform distribution over $\{ \splitStateInline{0}{1}, \splitStateInline{1}{0}\}$.
-Fortunately, proving this does \emph{not} require explicit knowledge of every individual distribution in \eqref{eq:trajectory}.
-Indeed, an elegant alternative is to verify that the reachable distributions satisfy the following \emph{distributional invariant}:
+As desired, the sequence converges (pointwise) to the uniform distribution over $\{ \splitStateInline{0}{1}, \splitStateInline{1}{0}\}$.
+An elegant approach for proving this fact is to verify that the reachable distributions in \eqref{eq:trajectory} satisfy the following \emph{distributional invariant}: